themanyone/FindAImage/README.md

 ## Advanced search

-There is some javascript to alternately show and hide groups of images based on what you type into a search bar.
+There is some JavaScript to alternately show and hide groups of images based on what you type into a search bar.
 For an example of this, look in the `memes` directory.
 You may use this so long as it doesn't become a hidden part of a commercial product.

 ## Closing thoughts